MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-aoag.md

-## Add synchronous replica members
+## Add or remove synchronous replica members
-When your site database is hosted in an availability group, use the following procedures to add synchronous replica members.
+When your site database is hosted in an availability group, use the following procedures to add or remove synchronous replica members.
 For information about the type and number of replicas that are supported, see **Availability group configurations** under [Prerequisites](/sccm/core/servers/deploy/configure/sql-server-alwayson-for-a-highly-available-site-database#prerequisites) in the prepare to use availability group topic.

-To complete the following procedure, the account you use must be:
+To complete the following procedures, the account you use must be:
 -   A member of the **Local Administrators** group on each computer that is a member of the availability group.
 -   A **sysadmin** on each SQL Server that hosts or will host the site database.